Senior Lecturer: Drama and Theatre and Senior Teaching Fellow

 The Cultures of Memory Conference at YSJU October 2013.

-It has been said that collaboration is ‘an affair of the mind’, for Jules & David it has been rather more, as they are not only artistic partners but also married and parents.
-They assert that, working collaboratively, their work is constantly shifting and developing in ways that, as individual artists, they could never have envisaged or achieved alone.
-Their long-term collaboration takes their performance work into new and diverse territory; they have performed in theatres, galleries, clubs, streets, quarries and rivers throughout the UK, Europe and parts of the Far East and the USA.
+It has been said that collaboration is ‘an affair of the mind’, for myself & Jules it has been rather more, as we are not only artistic partners but also married and parents.
+We assert that, working collaboratively, our work is constantly shifting and developing in ways that, as individual artists, we could never have envisaged or achieved alone.
+Our long-term collaboration takes our performance work into new and diverse territory; having performed in theatres, galleries, clubs, streets, quarries and rivers throughout the UK, Europe and parts of the Far East and the USA.

-Whatever else their work might be concerned with, at its core is human beings interacting in the here and the now.
-Their work evidences their interest in questions of how we re-present ourselves in performance and even more importantly how we re-present others in performance.
-Jules & David investigate where personal and cultural memories collide, creating performances that flow from the small and almost insignificant to the grand and overpowering.
+Whatever else our work might be concerned with, at its core is human beings interacting in the here and the now.
+Our work evidences interest in questions of how we represent ourselves in performance and even more importantly how we represent others in performance.
+We investigate where personal and cultural memories collide, creating performances that flow from the small and almost insignificant to the grand and overpowering.

-slipping away is inspired by a lost photograph.
-A photograph that David is not sure exists any more, which he has searched for but cannot find.
-A photograph of him, aged 7, standing on a beach with his Tarzan trunks pulled down around my ankles.
+Slipping Away is inspired by a lost photograph.
+A photograph that I am not sure exists any more, which I have searched for but cannot find.
+A photograph of me, aged 7, standing on a beach with my Tarzan trunks pulled down around my ankles.

-This is a particularly strong and important memory for David and his family.
-It is of a rare time having fun with his sisters, a memory of innocence and childhood.
+This is a particularly strong and important memory for myself and my family.
+It is of a rare time having fun with my sisters, a memory of innocence and childhood.
 It is a memory which has always been filtered through the photograph.
-Now the photograph is lost the event itself seems doubly mislaid, a memory of the time and place itself and a memory of the photograph itself.
+Now the photograph is lost, the event itself seems doubly mislaid, a memory of the time and place itself and a memory of the photograph itself.

-So without the photograph, all he has is words, litanies, repetitions, agonies of words.
+So without the photograph, all I have is words, litanies, repetitions, agonies of words.

-Words with him, as he is now, taking the place of him as he was then.
-Or as he remembers as it was then.
-David will then have another memory of the event, a memory of creating the event – or rather of recreating the photograph… or are they the same thing?
+Words with myself, as I am now, taking the place of me as I was then.
+Or as I remember as it was then.
+I will then have another memory of the event, a memory of creating the event – or rather of recreating the photograph… or are they the same thing?

 On a beach on the west coast of Scotland nearly 80 years ago today my Uncle was washed up dead.

-In a hospital in London nearly 30 years ago today David's Dad took his last in breath.
+In a hospital in London nearly 30 years ago today my Dad took his last in breath.

 Dartington Festival, June 2010